Still have questions? Leave a comment

 As the academic world is turning to digital means to sustain itself, there is also a steady rise in open access journals — these are journals that don’t require subscriptions in order for people to access research.
 While this makes academia a more democratic space, it also means that anyone can publish academic research and claim the work legitimately.

-Predatory publishing is a fraudulent academic practice in which publications charge researchers to publish their work in journals without having proper review processes and editorial assistance in place.
+Predatory publishing is a fraudulent academic practice in which publications charge researchers to publish their scientific work in journals without proper review processes and editorial assistance in place.

 Usually, academic journals have thorough peer-review processes that are set up to assess the validity and quality of the research produced.
-This is done because academic publishing is one of the most crucial spaces to share and further (the scope of) knowledge in a particular field.
+This is a common practice in academia because academic publishing is one of the most crucial spaces to share and further (the scope of) knowledge in a particular field.
 Journals also have in-house editors or recommend researchers to get their work reviewed and edited by subject matter experts to ensure that the research is scientific, the arguments are presented well, and the overall paper is well-crafted.

 The reason predatory journals are tagged as “predatory” is because publishers often actively seek out researchers and “trick” them into publishing their work, even if the work is sub-par or even unscientific in nature.